bitpay/wallet/README.md

 `iPad Multitasking support requires launch story board in bundle`

-To fix this problem, add the follow:
+To fix this problem, add the following:

 ```
 <key>UIRequiresFullScreen</key>